-The average inter-algorithm spread enhanced with the last EMMA versions (always including the most recent algorithm versions, Figure 16).
-The most recent enhancement is most probably caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
+The average inter-algorithm spread enhanced till EMMA v3.1 and slightly reduced in v4.1 (Figure 16).
+Part of the enhancement is most probably caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product in v3.1.
 Additionally, the EMMA time period enhanced so that small drifts in the data sets, which are not corrected by EMMA's overall offset correction, can contribute to a larger extend.